ccs-cs1l-f24/spacetime-raytracer-monorepo/README.md

 Controls: for now, we use WASD to move and P to pause/unpause.

+DISCLAIMER: this project *should* work on Windows and MacOS, but it is tested primarily on a Linux machine.

 ## Build Instructions

 To build and run the project, run